A note on Arithmetic Diophantine series: Some Further observations

-where $v(n)$ is the number of different prime factors of $n$ [10, pg.5]. \begin{corollary} The function defined by is $1$-periodic, converges locally uniformly on $\mathbb{H}:=\{z\in\mathbb{C}: \Re(z)>0\},$ and consequently is analytic there. \end{corollary} \begin{proof} Since the Dirichlet series $\sum_{n\ge1}a_n/n^s,$ with $a_n=2^{v(n)}/n^2$ converges absolutely for $\Re(s)>-1,$ we have $a_n=O(n^{-1}).$ The result now clearly follows when comparing with the right side of (2.3). \end{proof}
+where $v(n)$ is the number of different prime factors of $n$ [10, pg.5, eq.(1.2.8)], and $\lambda(n)$ is equal to $(-1)^k$ when $n$ has $k$ prime factors, counted according to the degree of the factor [10, pg.6, eq.(1.2.11)].
+The series considered in [2,9] may be obtained from (2.1) (or (2.3)) by differentiating and then taking the real part.
+The series on the right hand side of (2.5) is related to a function of Riemann in considering a function which is non-differentiable [7].
+Equivalent results could be imposed on (2.5) regarding twice differentiability.
+Recall that a periodic function with a continuous first order derivative has a uniformly convergent Fourier series.
+In [4, pg.216], several relevant results are given concerning convergence, one of which is that the series is not convergent for all irrational $x.$ We close with a short proof concerning convergence of some of our arithmetic sums. \begin{corollary} The function defined by is $1$-periodic, converges locally uniformly on $\mathbb{H}:=\{z\in\mathbb{C}: \Re(z)>0\},$ and consequently is analytic there.
+Furthermore, the same can be said about (2.3). \end{corollary} \begin{proof} Since the Dirichlet series $\sum_{n\ge1}a_n/n^s,$ with $a_n=2^{v(n)}/n^2$ converges absolutely for $\Re(s)>-1,$ we have $a_n=O(n^{-1}).$ The result now clearly follows when comparing with the right side of (2.4).
+The series (2.3) follows from the comparison test. \end{proof}